Machine Learning based Medical Image Deepfake Detection: A Comparative Study

 \subsubsection{Raw Image Classification}

-\paragraph{} Authors of CT-GAN (\cite{DBLP:journals/corr/abs-1901-03597}), and (\cite{nodulereport}), have provided annotations to voxel coordinates of tumor sites and nodule locations in the tampered and untampered datasets respectively.
-Figure 1 shows annotated 2D slices extracted from the corresponding 3D scans.
-Tampered regions are circled.
+In the paper CT-GAN (\cite{DBLP:journals/corr/abs-1901-03597}) and (\cite{nodulereport}), Authors have provided annotations to voxel coordinates of tumor sites and nodule locations in the tampered and untampered datasets respectively.
+Figure ~\ref{figure:figure1} shows annotated 2D slices extracted from the corresponding 3D CT scans.
+Tampered regions are circled as red.
 We first conduct the classification using raw images.

-\paragraph{}The eight models are trained without data preprocessing on all tampered images, and a subset of untampered images to balance data quantity for classes.
-Table 2 shows train and test metrics for the classifiers.
-Insufficient data severely hindered neural network accuracy due to overfit.
-Figure 2 shows the receiver operator characteristic (ROC) curves, where TPR and FPR represent true positive rate and false positive rate respectively.
-ResNet101 is able to reach 80\% TPR with the hindrance of a 50\% FPR rate and would be considered poor (\cite{https://doi.org/10.1002/jmri.21947}).
+The eight models are trained without data preprocessing on all tampered images, and a subset of untampered images to balance data quantity for classes.
+Table ~\ref{table:table2} shows train and test performance metrics for the classifiers.
+The SVM, Random forest and Decision tree perform much better then deep learning models.
+Insufficient data severely hindered deep learning models' accuracy due to overfiting issue.
+Figure ~\ref{figure:figure2} shows the receiver operator characteristic (ROC) curves, where TPR and FPR represent true positive rate and false positive rate respectively. {The ROC curve is created by plotting the TPR against the FPR at various threshold settings, which is a commonly used plot to qualify the diagnostic ability of a classifier.
+The area under the curve (AUC) summarizes the quality of classification and is used as another measure of accuracy, where an AUC of 0.5 indicates a random classifier with no predictive credibility.} The results show ResNet101 is able to reach 80\% TPR with the hindrance of a 50\% FPR rate and would be considered poor (\cite{el2009relationship}).
 FPR addresses classification accuracy of tampered scans and is required to be minimized as much as possible in order to avoid life threatening misclassification.